 Private offices

 While open-plan offices are much more widespread in Japan, this doesn’t mean you won’t occasionally come across the more American private offices.
-If you feel like an individual working space is more appropriate for you, there are such offices available for rent in Japan, usually angled specifically at foreign business people.
+If you feel like an individual working space is more appropriate for you, there are such offices available for rent in Japan, usually designed specifically for foreign businesspeople.

 Businesses that need more privacy and solitary workspaces frequently choose private Japanese offices.
 Typically, these offices have a private workplace, desk, and perhaps even a private meeting space or lounge.